Premium Bonds: how do prize winners get notified, and who is Agent Million?

 All funds held with us are secure as we are backed by HM Treasury, so if customers choose our Direct Saver account while deciding what to do with their winnings, they have this added peace of mind.

-Do you help winners who want to have financial advice?
+MoneyWeek: Do you help winners who want financial advice?

-NS&I replies: Since April 2022, we have offered £1 million Premium Bond jackpot winners the option to seek financial advice from any certified financial planner or chartered financial planner in the UK.
-This means that over 8,000 advisers have the chance to help winners of the Premium Bond jackpot.
+NS&I: Since April 2022, we have offered £1 million Premium Bond jackpot winners the option to seek financial advice from any certified financial planner or chartered financial planner in the UK.
+This means that more than 8,000 advisers have the chance to help winners of the Premium Bond jackpot.
 Previously financial advisers came through one firm.

-Aside from this, our prize draw team at NS&I keeps in touch with jackpot winners and always recommends they take up our offer to provide professional financial advice.
+Aside from this, our prize draw team at NS&I keeps in touch with jackpot winners and always recommends they take up our offer to access professional financial advice.

-Finally, what's the average Premium Bond holding for a jackpot winner?
+MoneyWeek: What's the average Premium Bonds holding for a jackpot winner?

-In terms of winners that had smaller Premium Bond holdings, someone from the London borough of Newham won £1 million in July 2004 with a Premium Bond holding worth £17.
-The winning bond was purchased in February 1959, meaning they waited more than 45 years for the win.
+In terms of winners who had smaller Premium Bonds holdings, someone from the London borough of Newham won £1 million in July 2004 with a Premium Bonds holding worth £17.
+The winning bond was purchased in February 1959, so they did have to wait more than 45 years for the win.

-To see if you’ve won a prize with your Premium Bonds, pop your details into the Prize Checker.
+To see if you’ve won a prize with your Premium Bonds, enter your details into NS&I's Premium Bond Prize Checker.

 A multi-award winning journalist, Ruth started her career on a pensions magazine at the FT Group, and has also worked at Money Observer and Money Advice Service.